dkarthe/webjeda-blog/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 ### 2. It is fast:
 Github Pages are incredibly fast when compared to WordPress and other CMSs.
+This is the reason I migrated all my blogs from WordPress to Jekyll( a blogging platform in github).

 ### 3. It is secure:
-There is no back-end execution in Github pages and the chances of website getting hacked are nil(one of the reasons why [Obama campaign](https://contribute.barackobama.com/) used Jekyll)
+There is no back-end execution in Github pages and the chances of website getting hacked are nil(one of the reasons why [Obama campaign](https://contribute.barackobama.com/) used Jekyll).
+If you are still using WordPress, Drupal or Joomla for websites then do consider Github Pages.

 ### 4. Blog aware: